 PLAN YOUR VISIT

-NMMC to Be Closed January - March 2016 Construction has begun on the Final Phase of the National Museum of the Marine Corps.
+NMMC to Be Closed through March 2016 Construction has begun on the Final Phase of the National Museum of the Marine Corps.
 This section will open in phases over a 4-year period with the first part opening in 2017.
-As a part of the overall construction, the Museum will be closed January - March 2016 to hang an SBD Dauntless aircraft in Leatherneck Gallery and replace the gallery's Korean War Sikorsky HRS-2 helicopter exhibit with a tableau depicting a UH-34D helicopter during Operation Starlight in 1965...To learn more about the Final Phase please visit http://www.usmcmuseum.com/Museum_Expansion.asp
+As a part of the overall construction, the Museum is closed through March 2016 to hang an SBD Dauntless aircraft in Leatherneck Gallery and install a new tableau depicting a UH-34D helicopter during a Vietnam War operation in 1965...To learn more about the Final Phase please visit http://www.usmcmuseum.com/Museum_Expansion.asp

 Welcome to the National Museum of the Marine Corps!